FT520 Piston Corer

 The piston corer is released when a weight (or small gravity corer) on the end of a messenger wire touches the seabed and allows the tripping arm to open.

-Once released the main piston corer free falls into the sea floor under its own mass (anywhere between 200kg to 1000kg).
+Once released the main piston corer free falls into the sea floor under its own mass.

 As the piston corer penetrates the seafloor, the piston inside stops at the sea floor.
 The action of the piston creates a pressure differential at the top of the sediment column that encourages marine soil to enter the core liner in an undisturbed state.